 • The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
+This is also covered through our computing curriculum.

 • How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.